scalikejdbc/scalikejdbc/scalikejdbc-interpolation/readme.md

 Of course, this code is safely protected from SQL injection attacks.

-Unfortunately, there is a known limitation that the number of parameters should be less than 23 due to Scala tuple specification.
+Unfortunately, there is a known limitation that the number of parameters should be less than 23 due to Scala tuple limit...